 A new armory has been built in Muskegon, and there is no further use for the old armory.
-Boilerplate provisions in the supplemental appropriations Act of 1984 (Public Act 224) authorized the State Administrative Board to sell the property to the County of Muskegon for fair market value.
+Boilerplate provisions in the supplemental appropriations act of 1984 (Public Act 224) authorized the State Administrative Board to sell the property to Muskegon County for the fair market value of the property.
 The county, however, is not interested in purchasing the property at that price since the building has been condemned by the City of Muskegon and demolition or renovation of the property could result in considerable costs to the county.
-In order to spare the State any further costs of providing maintenance and utility services to the armory and to encourage the city to put the property to good use, it has been suggested that the property be conveyed to the city for \$1, with the stipulation that the property be used solely for public purposes.
+In order to spare the state any further costs of providing maintenance and utility services to the armory and to encourage the city to put the property to good use, it has been suggested that the property be conveyed to the city for \$1, with the stipulation that the property be used solely for public purposes.